Reference

 • Check the printed Source: line.
 If it says Peekaboo Bridge, the status reflects an explicit socket, the selected

 • reusable daemon, or a healthy Peekaboo.app fallback and its TCC grants.
-Grant Screen Recording to that host process, or force local capture with --no-remote --capture-engine cg only when the caller process is running in the active Aqua GUI session and already has permission.
+Grant Screen Recording to that host process, or force a local pixel capture with peekaboo see --no-elements --no-remote --capture-engine cg only when the caller process is running in the active Aqua GUI session and already has permission.
 SSH, LaunchAgent, Codex, and other background launchd sessions can still return wallpaper-only pixels despite TCC grants, so prefer Bridge there.

 • Re-run with --json or --verbose to surface detailed errors.